 Candle making is an easy and fun process.
 I enjoy making candles and seeing how they will turn out, especially when I follow all the steps precisely as they should be.

-I hope you enjoyed the candle-making tutorial as much as I enjoyed creating it.
-I follow this process since I find that it works.
+I hope you enjoyed the candle-making tutorial as much as I wanted to create it.
+I have followed this process since I find that it works.
 When I measure out the wax and the essential oils, I am sure to get a candle that will smell great and burn cleanly.
-It is important to follow the steps, measurements, and temperatures to get a great-smelling candle.
+The steps, measurements, and temperatures are necessary to get a great-smelling candle.

-Candles are a great personalized gift for family and friends, and you can make a great smelling batch quickly and easily.
-If you did enjoy the process I follow, please comment below, and let me know if you followed the same process or a different one.
-If you liked the article and know someone else who would enjoy it, please share it.
+Candles are a great personalized gift for family and friends, and you can make a tremendous smelling batch quickly and easily.
+If you did enjoy the process, I followed, please comment below, and let me know if you followed the same function or a different one.
+Please share if you liked the article and know someone else who would enjoy it.